Mansi242401/SQL-Ecommerce-data-analysis/analyzing_website_performance.md

 ## Analyzing and Testing Conversion Funnel

-Conversion Funnel Analysis is about **understanding and optimizing each step of your user's experience on their journey toward purchasing your products** for performing this analysis, we will look at each step in our conversion flow to see **how many customers drop off and how many continue on at each step**
+Conversion Funnel Analysis is about **understanding and optimizing each step of your user's experience on their journey toward purchasing your products** for performing this analysis, we will look at each step in our conversion flow to see **how many customers drop off and how many continue on at each step**.
+The KPI used for each page in the conversion flow is called the clickthrough rate for that page.

+### 6. Help Analyzing Conversion Funnel <br>
+By: Website Manager <br>
+Date: Sep 5, 2012

+I would like to understand where we lose our gsearch vistors between the new /lander-1 page and placing an order. **can you build a full conversion funnel, analyzing how many customers make it to each step?**

+Start with **/lander-1** and build the funnel all the way to our **thankyou page**.
+Please use data since **August 5th**